sudoTinaW/sudotinaw.github.io/_posts/2020-08-04-binary-tree.md

 Analysis:

 This question requires returning  a list of all paths.
-We can use both top-down and bottom-up.
-However, bottom-up needs to consider the question from result to requirements.
-Also, top-down won't introduce extra global variables because the result is an object already.
-Therefore, we will use top-down traversal for this question.
+We can use both traversal and divide-conquer.
+However, divide-conquer needs to consider the question from result to requirements.
+Also, traversal won't introduce extra global variables because the result is an object already.
+Therefore, we will use traversal for this question.

-We will traverse top-down to build a path from root to leaf.
+We will build a path from root to leaf.
 For each node, we will iteratively calculate sum back up from each node to get sums not starting from root.

 This question is actually a typical DFS question.
-DFS is actually a top-down traversal for multiple-branch trees.
+DFS is actually a traversal for multiple-branch trees.
 In the requirements, we can see the question is looking for **all paths**.
 DFS is looping each element in the same level horizontally and call recursion for each node.  this question, horizontally, we only have 2 subtrees.
 We will enumerate them by left and right.
 Here we need to pay attention, this question's iteration is different from the DFS template iteration.

 Time complexity is O(n^2).